Complexity of random smooth functions on the high-dimensional sphere: Introduction

-We denote by $\chi(A_u)$ the Euler characteristic of a level set $\chi(\cdot)$ is a topological invariant, integer valued function that is defined for any CW-complex as the alternating sum of Betti's numbers \cite{Betti}.
+$\chi(\cdot)$ is a topological invariant, integer valued function that is defined for any CW-complex as the alternating sum of Betti's numbers \cite{Betti}.
 It is a functional that is invariant under homotopies and satisfies

-where $\mathbb B$ denotes a $N$-dimensional unit ball, $S_N$ the $N$-dimensional unit sphere and $A$, $B$ are CW-complexes. $\chi(\cdot)$ roughly measures the number of connected components and its number of attached cylindrical holes and handles.
-Since we are only interested on Euler characteristics of level sets of almost surely Morse functions, we use the equivalent definition that follows from Morse's theorem (see \cite[Theorem 9.3.2]{AT07}) :
+where $\mathbb B$ denotes a $N$-dimensional unit ball, $S_N$ the $N$-dimensional unit sphere and $A$, $B$ are CW-complexes. $\chi(\cdot )$ roughly measures the number of connected components and its number of attached cylindrical holes and handles.
+Since we are only interested in Euler characteristics of level sets of functions that are almost surely Morse, we use the equivalent definition that follows from Morse's theorem (see \cite{AT07}, Theorem 9.3.2),

-The strategy of using Rice's formula to compute Euler characteristics of level sets was developed in \cite{AT07,TaylorJon, Taylor22} and also explored in \cite{Azaisbook}.
+The strategy of using Rice's formula to compute Euler characteristics of level sets was developed in \cite{AT07,TaylorJon,Taylor22} and also explored in \cite{Azaisbook}.
 In fact, in a similar fashion, we prove the following proposition:

 \begin{proposition} \end{proposition}